joseph-lozano/josephlozano.dev/priv/posts/2022/06-10-phoenix-deployment-speedrun.md

 vi .env # you can also use nano if you are not comfortable with vi
 ```

-You will then have to log out and log back in
+You will then have to log out and log back in.
 After all that is done, just run

 ```language-shell